nimchimpski/InferSAR/README.md

 A   parameterized tile selection process   was trialled and partially implemented, allowing controlled class balancing and landcover diversity.
 Current class balance selection is random, with insufficient control to achieve a varied selection of landcover types in the tiles meeting the desired percentage below the required threshold.
 Use of  STAC metadata to one simple and powerful way to solve this.

 ### Directory Structure:
-The new pipeline is structured as a Python package (`FloodAIv2`) with modular scripts.
-The folder/file structure of the original FloodAI was left intact for backward compatibility, while FloodAIv2’s data was stored locally and backed up to a shared Y drive.
+The new pipeline is structured as a Python package  with modular scripts.

 ### Logging:
 Integrated with   WandB   for detailed tracking of training metrics, including AUC-PR, F1, IoU, Precision, and Recall, as well plots and visualizations of prediction outputs compared to ground truths.